Canadian Phytopharmaceuticals Corporation (CPC) was established in Richmond, British Columbia, Canada.

 CPC moved into its current 30,000 square foot manufacturing facility which was specifically designed and built in accordance with the GMP requirements under the new Natural Health Product Regulations.

-Development of the Rapid Resolution Liquid Chromatography (RRLC) techniques and relevant HPLC profiles for a number of medicinal herbs including Epimedium, Rhodiola, Siberian Ginseng, and North American Ginseng.
-It dramatically decreases the analytic time compared to the conventional HPLC method.
+Adopted the newly developed Rapid Resolution Liquid Chromatography (RRLC) technology and established relevant RRLC profiles for the quality control of a number of medicinal ingredients including Epimedium, Rhodiola, Siberian Ginseng, North American Ginseng etc. It dramatically decreased the analytical time and improved testing efficiency compared to the conventional HPLC method.

 A joint, collaborative research laboratory was established between CPC, Shanghai Institutes for Biological Sciences, Chinese Academy of Sciences, and the Institute of Medicinal Plant Development (IMPLAD), Chinese Academy of Medical Sciences.